SSH Public Key Authentication: How to Configure

 Conclusion

-At the end of this tutorial, you should have set up public key authentication for SSH.
-Whether you're accessing a remote server via SSH or using SFTP to transfer files between two locations, the key pair provides additional security.
+You have successfully set up public key authentication for SSH.
+Whether accessing a remote server via SSH or using SFTP to transfer files, the key pair enhances security.

 Was this article helpful?